Connect with others who understand.

 Another member shared, “I have been having the worst brain fog.
 Just completing my daily tasks like cooking or cleaning takes so much longer because I will walk into a room three or four times confused and forget why I went into the room in the first place.”

-These CNS lupus symptoms coincide with flare-ups in other parts of the body, and the treatment involves treating the active lupus with corticosteroids and immunosuppressive drugs.
-Strokes are treated with blood thinners, and seizures are treated with anti-seizure medications.
+These CNS lupus symptoms coincide with flare-ups in other parts of the body, and the treatment involves managing the active lupus with corticosteroids and immunosuppressive drugs.
+Strokes are treated with blood thinners and seizures are treated with anti-seizure medications.

 Nerves